Quantum Dissipation at Conical Intersections of Quasienergies: Dissipation and stationary state

 The symmetry properties discussed so far hold for any driving frequency $\Omega\gtrsim\Delta$.
-Within the usual high-frequency approximation \cite{GrossmannEL92} (for a summary, see the \supplement), we find a further symmetry relation.
+Within the usual high-frequency approximation \cite{GrossmannEL92} (for a summary, see the Appendix), we find a further symmetry relation.
 It is based on the transformation with $\sigma_z$, which in the Hamiltonian \eqref{H} inverts the sign of the tunnel term, effectively causing $\Delta\to -\Delta$.
-Since for large frequencies the quasienergies read $q_{0,1} = \mp(\Delta/2) J_0(A/\Omega)$ \cite{GrossmannEL92}, $\sigma_z|\phi_0(t)\rangle$ must be proportional to the Floquet state with opposite quasienergy, i.e., $\sigma_z|\phi_0(t)\rangle \propto |\phi_1(t)\rangle$ and vice versa.
+Since for large frequencies the quasienergies read $q_{0,1} = \mp(\Delta/2) J_0(A/\Omega)$ \cite{GrossmannEL92}, the state $\sigma_z|\phi_0(t)\rangle$ must be proportional to the Floquet state with opposite quasienergy, i.e., $\sigma_z|\phi_0(t)\rangle \propto |\phi_1(t)\rangle$ and vice versa.
 Thus, for any value of $\vartheta$, $\sigma_z$ acts on the Floquet states like the generalized parity operator $G$ for the particular value $\vartheta=\pi/2$.
-Therefore, we can expect to find in the high-frequency limit the corresponding consequences in the whole vicinity of the intersection.
-Specifically, we find for all $\vartheta$ the fully mixed state with $p_0 = p_1 = 1/2$.
+Therefore, we expect to find in the high-frequency limit the same consequences, but now in the whole vicinity of the intersection.
+Specifically, for any $\vartheta$, the stationary state is fully mixed state with $p_0 = p_1 = 1/2$.

 It is interesting to see how finite-frequency corrections vanish with increasing $\Omega$.
 The inset of Fig.~\ref{fig:populationX}(b) reveals that the limit is approached $\propto 1/\Omega$.
 Even for $\Omega=15\Delta$, the difference $\sim0.1$ is still remarkably large.
-Thus, while the usual high-frequency approximation for the quasienergies is reliable for $\Omega \gtrsim 2\Delta$ \cite{GrossmannEL92}, for dissipation it requires larger frequencies.
+Thus, while the usual high-frequency approximation for the quasienergies is reliable for $\Omega \gtrsim 2\Delta$ \cite{GrossmannEL92}, we observe that the approximation describes dissipative effects well only for larger frequencies.